Maxenceee/UNO/README.md

 ## Notes

-For the moment game can be played with only two players.
+For the moment game can be played with only two players and UNO button is not working.